maleksaati/communicate-data-project/readme.md

 ## Summary of Findings

-> In the exporatory analysis, i have explore many featur to find a correlation with support the hyposis ( what variables affect the estimated return), I have explor Original Loan Amount, Borrowr APR and intrest Rate, Prosper Score , Employment status, and Loan term. the result of finding suggest same range prosper rating, also the Loan amount for each prosper rating.
+> In the exporatory analysis, i have explore many featur to find a correlation with support the hyposis ( what variables affect the estimated return), I have explor Original Loan Amount, Borrowr APR and intrest Rate, Prosper Score , Employment status, and Loan term. the result of finding suggest safe range prosper rating, and the Loan amount for each prosper rating.

 ## Key Insights for Presentation